Java-Geeks/mase/README.md

 1. `git clone https://github.com/Java-Geeks/mase.git`
 2. `cd mase`
-3. `mvn install`
 4. `vagrant up`
+5. `mvn clean install`
-5. browse the following URL: `http://localhost:8080/mase-web`
+6. browse the following URL: `http://localhost:8080/mase-web`

-> For the first launch, tell tomcat to deploy the exploded war app

-`vagrant ssh` <br/>
-`sudo ln -s /vagrant/mase-web/target/mase-web /var/lib/tomcat7/webapps/mase-web` <br />
-`exit`
+> application support live deployment, each time you modify your web application, run mvn clean install, refresh you browser and the new version will be available

 ### Optional : packaging the VM